IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 <a id="filter_split"></a>

-## Filtering data and split the stream into matching and non-matching streams
+## Split a stream into matching and non-matching streams

 You can invoke the `filter` transform on a `Stream` object when you want to split tuples to a matching stream and non-matching stream.
 In the former sample [Filtering data from the stream](#filter) the non-matching tuples are rejected.
 In this section the sample application demonstrates how to split the stream into 2 streams, one stream contains the tuples matching the filter condition and the second stream contains the other tuples.